NicoDic98/tej-flow-lectures/README.md

 juypter-lab
 ```

-Completed versions of the lecture notebooks are available, but I suggest
+Completed versions of the lecture notebooks are available with/without exercise
+solutions (LectureX.ipynb and LectureXSolutions.ipynb), but I suggest
-following along in an empty notebook to get more familiar with the demos.
+following along starting from LectureXSkeleton.ipynb to get more familiar with
+the developed code.

 Most of the exercises involve some small coding tasks.
 Think of them as a
 starting point for your own exploration.